jmynes/IPRO497-203---OnTheGo/README.md

 Johnny-Five.
 For whatever reason, it claims that the Servo.h library wasn't found.
 Instead, [Compile from source, or run the binary exe if you're on Windows](https://www.arduino.cc/en/Main/Software)
-    * I've included the most recent build 1.8.5 in the Arduino folder
-    * Text between starting config & done does not reliably show up in any one location, if at all
 * From Arduino IDE:
   * Upload
   * Sketch > Include Library > Manage Libraries